News

 Advertising

 The awe-inspiring Lake Ashi Summer Festival Week in the mountain onsen town of Hakone is happening this year from July 31 to August 5.
-As it’s held in conjunction with Hakone Shrine’s annual Reitaisai festival, you can expect a series of events as well as some jaw-dropping fireworks.
-This year's fireworks will be bigger than those in 2024, so be sure to mark these dates in your calendar.
+As it’s held in conjunction with Hakone Shrine’s annual Reitaisai festival, you can expect a series of traditional events as well as some jaw-dropping fireworks.
+This year's fireworks are expected to be as big a celebration as the 2025 edition, so be sure to mark these dates in your calendar.

 Kosui Matsuri Fireworks Festival, July 31